KyteProject/ukemi.ninja-2019/src/content/products/large-wooden-parkour-cube.md

 thumbnail: https://ukemi-website.s3.eu-west-2.amazonaws.com/projects/1mx1m_cube_thumb.jpg
 product_images:
 - https://ukemi-website.s3.eu-west-2.amazonaws.com/projects/1mx1m_cube_1.jpg
-details: |
-  Large Wooden Parkour Cube
-  Dimensions (LxWxH): 1m x 1m x 1m
-  Weight: Unknown
+details: "**Large Wooden Parkour Cube**\n\nLength: 1 metre  \nWidth: 1 metre  \nHeight:
-  Materials: Softwood Timber Frame / 18mm Hardwood Ply Shell
+  1 metre\n\nMaterials: Softwood Timber Frame / 18mm Hardwood Ply Shell \n\nLarge
-  Description: draft Large wooden cube perfect for learning vaults or jumps.
-Very strong timber frame and plywood shell means it's strong enough to hack all basic Parkour movements and can handle a weight of up to 10 people
+  wooden cube perfect for learning vaults or jumps.
+The very strong timber frame and plywood shell mean that it is strong enough to withstand all basic Parkour movements and can handle a weight of up to 10 people.\n\nAll of our parkour equipment is hand made in Scotland."
-  Cost: calculation £120 in materials. £150 day rate.
-Total £270 + VAT
 shipping_info: |-
-  Shipping: £15 Scotland/£30 UK
+  Shipping of our parkour equipment is heavily dependant on the size of your order, we generate quotes separately.
+We will email you an invoice for the shipping and upon receipt of payment, we will send your items.

+  Products will be built by hand and shipped on a pallet via our courier.
+We currently only offer this service within the UK and Europe.

-  Dispatch Time: 1 week
+  Dispatch time from the order is usually 1 week.

+  Please send us an email at sales@ukemi.ninja if you have any questions regarding this process.
 enabled: true
 hidden: false